dfbr/pythonLessons/Lessons/keyConcepts.md

 ## Which concepts will we learn?

 - Comments
-- Variables
+- Variables (and data types)
 - Lists
 - Dictionaries

 ## Comments

 One of the most important things in a program isn't the instructions that you give to the computer, it's the insight you give to your future self!
-These are comments in the code.
+These are **comments** in the code.

 The computer completely ignores comments.
 They are only for the human.